 Nursing homes have changed dramatically over the past several decades.
 These changes have been driven by government regulations and consumer pressures.
-Today’s nursing homes are highly regulated, high-quality institutions for the care and treatment of older adults who have severe physical health concerns and/or mental disabilities.
+When compared to nursing homes of past decades, today’s nursing homes are highly regulated and high-quality, sophisticated institutions for the care and treatment of older adults who have severe physical health concerns and/or mental disabilities.
 Assisted-living facilities do not have the same regulations that guide care in nursing homes.

 Who Lives in Nursing Homes?

 Almost half of all people who live in nursing homes are 85 years or older.
 Relatively few residents are younger than 65 years of age.
 Most are women (72%), many of whom do not have a spouse (almost 70% are widowed, divorced, or were never married).
 Many also have only a small group of family members and friends for support.

 The Most Common Reason for Living in a Nursing Home

 Some type of disability when it comes to performing the activities of daily living (ADLs) is the most common reason that older people live in nursing homes.
 Not surprisingly, people living in nursing homes generally have more disability than people living at home.
 Over 80% of nursing home residents need help with 3 or more ADLs (such as dressing and bathing).
 About 90% of residents who are able to walk need assistance or supervision.
 More than half of residents have incontinence (the inability to control bowels or the bladder), and more than a third have difficulty with hearing or seeing.

 In addition to physical problems, mental conditions are common in nursing home residents.
 In fact, dementia remains the most common problem, and affects an estimated 50-70% of residents.
 More than three fourths of nursing-home residents have problems making daily decisions, and two-thirds have problems with memory or knowing where they are from time to time.